bimobject/docs/docs/documentation/component/component-overview.md

 # Component overview

-A component is a reusable sub-assembly of a product.
-It is nearly identical to a product, but is designed specifically to be reused in other products.
-If you manufacture a product that only exists as a part of a larger product, it should probably be a component.
+A component is a reusable part of a product.
+While products and components are nearly identical, components are specifically designed for use within other products.
+If you manufacture a product that only exists as a part of a larger product (and is only used internally in your own company), it should probably be a component.

 An example of this is a **seat** that is part of multiple different **chairs**, but never sold separately.